 Multi-award winning author, educator, dynamic speaker, and community activist

 Inspired to write by a prophetic dream of her father in 1995, Irish Latina author, Stella Pope Duarte, believes that writing, like love, begins within, or it doesn’t start at all.
 Hailed by critics as a “major, literary voice in America,” Duarte is described by reviewers as a “magical weaver with a sure hand and a pure heart,” and as an author who “will enlarge humanity.”
 Her works include: Fragile Night, Let Their Spirits Dance, If I Die in Juarez, Women Who Live in Coffee Shops and Other Stories, Writing Through Revelations, Visions and Dreams: The memoir of a writer’s soul, and Raul H. Yzaguirre: Seated at the Table of Power.
-Her literary works have won awards and honors nationwide, including a 2009 American Book Award, a Pulitzer Prize nomination, Southwest Book of the Year Award, Women in American History Award, Arizona Book of the Year Award, Foreword Magazine Book of the Year Award, Independent Publisher’s Book of he Year Award, AZ Highways Magazine Book of the Year Award, and a nomination to Oprah’s Book Sense list.
-She has twice been awarded a creative writing fellowship by the Arizona Commisson on the Arts, and in 2005 was awarded the “Alumni of the Year” by the American Association of Community Colleges.
+Her literary works have won awards and honors nationwide, including a 2009 American Book Award, a Pulitzer Prize nomination, Southwest Book of the Year Award, Women in American History Award, nomination for ONE BOOK AZ, Foreword Magazine Book of the Year Award, Independent Publisher’s Book of he Year Award, AZ Highways Magazine Book of the Year Award, a Book Sense 76 Selection, and the Luis Leal Award for Distinction in Chicano/Latino Literature from UC at Santa Barbara.
+She has twice been awarded a creative writing fellowship by the Arizona Commission on the Arts, and in 2005 was awarded the “Alumni of the Year” by the American Association of Community Colleges.
 In 2013 Duarte was honored as one of four Women Makers of Arizona, and included as part of the PBS Special: MAKERS: Women Who Make America.
 She has been featured on C-Span, PBS, Horizonte, AZ Channel 12, NPR, Books & Company, Book Critics Circle, New York Times, Dallas Morning News, Notre Dame Observer, Arizona Republic, El Paso Times, Publishers Weekly, Latino Perspectives Magazine, Ms. Magazine and many more national outlets.

-A college and university professor with a B.A. in education, a Minor in Sociology, and a Masters in Counseling from Arizona State University, she is also an ESL/Bilingual endorsed educator.
-Ms. Duarte currently teaches English and creative writing for colleges, universities, community centers and also conducts creative writing workshops for students of all ages.
+A graduate of Phoenix College, Duarte went on to earn a B.A. in Education, a Minor in Sociology, and a Masters in Counseling from Arizona State University, she is also an ESL/Bilingual endorsed educator.
+Ms. Duarte has taught education and creative writing for colleges, universities, community centers and also conducts creative writing workshops for students of all ages.
 Duarte’s work explores the human heart as her characters move between profound truth, darkness, regret, and exhilarating joy.
 Her writing is described as transformational, inspiring, heartwarming, and “good for the soul.”
 She is unafraid to face society’s most pressing problems and often researches for years, investigating issues that oppress the most vulnerable among us.
 She has walked the red light districts of Ciudad Juarez, made her way through the jungles of the Mekong Delta, and conducted hundreds of interviews across the nation to complete work on her novels.
 “I had never even been on an airplane, until I started writing.
 The only place we ever went to when I was a child was to the cemetery on Sundays.”
-As an author she has traveled extenively throughout the U.S., and has enjoyed visiting other countries as well.
+As an author she has traveled extensively throughout the U.S., and has enjoyed visiting other countries as well.
 (See “Places I’ve Been” for sample list of local and national sites visited)

 Ms. Duarte is a highly sought-after inspirational speaker, and a favorite keynote speaker for audiences of all ages, on topics related to her work, as well as on issues related to: women’s rights, culture, diversity, leadership, education, literacy, Chicano/Latino history, writing, and storytelling.
 Her dynamic presentations motivate audiences with life-changing profound insights, sparked with her own brand of humor and heartfelt storytelling.
 “You will never forget you have heard her speak!” stated an enthusiastic fan who credits Stella for giving him the courage to change his life.
 Creative writing students have described her teaching style as one that encourages freedom in writing, and opens levels of the “writer within,” that surprise and prepare them for creating exciting, new works.
 (See “Lecture Topics” for list of workshops, classes and presentations.)